nopnop2002/luckfox-pico-mini-ethernet/README.md

 The SD card writing tool (SocToolKit.exe) and writing procedures are published [here](https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-SD-Card-burn-image/).

 # Enable network sharing for RNDIS
+The Ubuntu image provides networking using the RNDIS protocol.
 Instructions for network sharing using a Windows machine as the host can be found [here](https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1106/Luckfox-Pico-Ultra-W/Luckfox-Pico-quick-start/Network-Sharing/ubuntu).
 Ubuntu and Debian can also work as network share servers for RNDIS.
 Network sharing using a Linux environment such as Ubuntu/Debian as the host is [here](https://github.com/nopnop2002/luckfox-pico-mini-ethernet/tree/main/Network-sharing).